During this current health crisis we all want to make sure we are as healthy as possible, and that our immune system is as strong as it can be.

 - Medications especially antibiotics

-It is worth mentioning that antibiotics have a noticeable, lasting effect on the composition of the microbiota, and should only be used when absolutely necessary.
+It's worth mentioning that antibiotics have a noticeable, lasting effect on the composition of the microbiome, and should only be used when absolutely necessary.
+If you have to take antobiotics make sure you rebuild you microbiome using pre and probiotics.

 Most of us are putting our gut microbiome at risk every day, but we can mitigate this by regularly feeding the good bacteria in the gut with prebiotics.
-It takes a lot of the above foods to achieve the required effect and these foods must be ingested on a daily basis, which most people are unable to do.
+It takes a lot of the above foods to achieve the required effect and these foods should be consumed on a daily basis, which most people are unable to do.

 Therefore, including a daily prebiotic supplement is the best way to ensure your good bacteria are looked after, so they can look after your immune system.